One of the biggest decisions a marketer must make with Google Ads is how much to bid on a keyword.

 When a new competitor entered the scene and bid high, as well, my clients bids suddenly tripled in cost.

-Why Your High Bid Might Mean Nothing - The Influence of Quality Score
+Why a High Bid Might Mean Nothing - The Impact of Quality Score

 Once you factored in all of these elements, then set your bid for your keywords.

 Monitor, test, and evaluate all the time.
-Your bid is often going to change, so work to make sure it's of value and not breaking your budge
+Your bid is often going to change, so work to make sure it's of value and not breaking your budget.